hanokhaloni/PatternAndPractices/Checklists/Project.md

 ## Development checklist

-Make sure the followingexist in GIT repository:
+Make sure the following exist in GIT repository:

 - [ ] Has a [README.md](../Project%20template/README.md).
 - [ ] Has a version number visible on the main page.
-- [ ] Has a Architecture Design Record.
+- [ ] Has a Architecture Design Record under docs\adr dir.
-- [ ] Has SDD, and STR document.
+- [ ] Has SDD, and STR document under docs dir.
 - [ ] Has a visible TESTING marker, so that product shows if it runs in test mode.
 - [ ] Has a visible e2e test for main scenarios (even if they do not cover client side).
 - [ ] Has a db migration up+down option.
 - [ ] Has a build.bat
--- [ ] Has an active linter enabled and constantly working.
+- [ ] Has an active linter enabled and constantly working.
 - [ ] Has a deployToCi.bat which deploys to local CI.
 - [ ] Has a deployToTestEnv.bat which deploys to test env.
 - [ ] Has a deployToProd.bat which deploys to prod.